Collagen Supplements for Athletes

 The most common collagen supplements I’ve come across are Vital Proteins, Great Lakes Bovine Collagen, and Ancient Nutrition.
 I use Vital Proteins collagen as it’s 1) most commonly found in my grocery store and 2) has 10 grams of protein per scoop (so you can easily get 15g with 1.5 scoops).
 Keep in mind that collagen is an animal product and does not comply with fully vegetarian or vegan diets, so make sure you check that out before adding it to anything!
 Have you tried any good collagen supplements for athletes?
 Let me know in the comments below!

-Are you an athlete interested in learning more about collagen and how it can impact your diet and performance?
-Apply for my Pro Performance Nutrition Program HERE where I can help you feel confident and perform your best on and off the field!
+Are you an athlete interested in learning more about collagen supplements for athletes and how it can impact your diet and performance?
+Apply for my one of our nutrition programs HERE where the RBSN team can help you feel confident and perform your best on and off the field!